Here Are All the 2019 Nobel Prize Winners

 The 2019 Nobel Prize announcements are underway this week, with the first prize, in the category of physiology or medicine, going to a trio of scientists for their work on cells’ ability to sense and react to oxygen availability.

-The Nobel Prize in psychics, chemistry, literature, peace and economic sciences will follow over the next seven days.
+The Nobel Prize in psychics, chemistry, literature, and peace, and the prize in economic sciences, will follow over the next seven days.
 The awards are a recognition of work that advances each of the respective fields.
-Winners are given a medal, a certificate and a cash award of about $900,000 (when multiple people win a single Nobel, they typically split the cash award.)
+Nobel winners are given a medal, a certificate and a cash award of about $900,000 (when multiple people win a single Nobel, they typically split the cash award.)

 Here are the 2019 Nobel Prize winners (so far):